 That's because it includes nothing but mounting accessories.
 There's no power adapter or even a network cable.
 The device supports 802.3at PoE, but there's no injector included, either.

-This type of packaging is relatively standard for SMB and business APs.
+This type of packaging is standard for business APs.
 If you get one from another brand like Netgear or EnGenius, expect things to be the same.

 In any case, when you have all the necessary parts, the hardware setup portion of the AP is simple and the same as setting up any PoE device: